top of page

-The "Artist Spotlight" and "The Director's Chair" are bi-weekly interview series highlighting entertainment professionals, working actors, singers, stage managers, producers, directors, designers and others in the arts and entertainment industry.
+"The Director's Chair" is an interview series highlighting production directors in the arts and entertainment industry.

 Considering his latest dynamic and electrifying portrayal in the rock musical “Spring Awakening,” Actor/Director Marcus S. Daniel’s career has blown wide open.
 Join us now, in "The Director’s Chair," as he lays it all out—past, present and future.